memgonzales/sliding-puzzle/README.md

 This project also utilizes a continuous integration/continuous delivery (CI/CD) pipeline — which is the focus of our third-year class Advanced Software Engineering.

-The **source code documentation** can be accessed through the following website: [https://memgonzales.github.io/sliding-puzzle/](https://memgonzales.github.io/sliding-puzzle/)
+The **API documentation** can be viewed at [https://memgonzales.github.io/sliding-puzzle/](https://memgonzales.github.io/sliding-puzzle/)

 ## Project Structure
 The project consists of the following folders: